 There is a striking kinship between our movement and Margaret Sanger’s early efforts.
 She, like we, saw the horrifying conditions of ghetto life.
 Like we, she knew that all of society is poisoned by cancerous slums.
 Like we, she was a direct actionist – a nonviolent resister.
 She was willing to accept scorn and abuse until the truth she saw was revealed to the millions.
 At the turn of the century she went into the slums and set up a birth control clinic, and for this deed she went to jail because she was violating an unjust law.
 Yet the years have justified her actions.
 She launched a movement which is obeying a higher law to preserve human life under humane conditions.
 Margaret Sanger had to commit what was then called a crime in order to enrich humanity, and today we honor her courage and vision; for without them there would have been no beginning.
 Our sure beginning in the struggle for equality by nonviolent direct action may not have been so resolute without the tradition established by Margaret Sanger and people like her.
 Negroes have no mere academic nor ordinary interest in family planning.
 They have a special and urgent concern.Perma | Family Planning – A Special and Urgent Concern | Planned Parenthood Gulf Coast, Inc.

-In 1966, this was a well-developed position by Martin Luther King Jr., which, again, was grounded in where his peers in Sigma Pi Phi and other Black bourgeoisie educators and physicians would have also held at that time and still today.
-Yet, in this ‘Advice for Living’ column published by Ebony Magazine in 1957, King demonstrates his thoughts in continuity with the Black bourgeoisie on the necessity of the use of artificial contraception to reduce the Black American population; calling it, “rationally and morally justifiable” [bold added for emphasis]:
+In 1966, this was a well-developed position by Martin Luther King Jr., which, again, was grounded in what his peers in Sigma Pi Phi and other Black bourgeoisie educators and physicians would have also held at that time and still today.
+Yet, in this ‘Advice for Living’ column published by Ebony Magazine in 1957, King demonstrates his thoughts in continuity with the Black bourgeoisie on the necessity of the use of artificial contraception to reduce the Black American population, calling it, “rationally and morally justifiable” [bold added for emphasis]:

 Question: We have seven children and another one is on the way.
 Our four-room apartment is bursting at the seams and living space in Harlem is at a premium.
 I have suggested to my husband that we practice birth control, but he says that when God thinks we have enough children, He will put a stop to it.
 I’ve tried to reason with him, but he says that birth control is sinful.
 Is he right?